 Travel Information for International Delegates

-Air Niugini has direct flights to Alotau from Port Moresby with direct connections to Brisbane, Cairns, Sydney, Singapore, Nadi, Honiara, Port Vila, Tokyo, Bali, Manila and Hong Kong.
+Air Niugini has direct flights to Lae from Port Moresby with direct connections to Brisbane, Cairns, Sydney, Singapore, Nadi, Honiara, Port Vila, Tokyo, Bali, Manila and Hong Kong.

 Qantas has direct flights to Port Moresby from Brisbane and codeshare flights with Air Niugini from Sydney with connecting flights from around the world on the Oneworld alliance.

 Virgin Australia has direct flights to Port Moresby from Brisbane with connecting flights from around Australia and New Zealand.

 Most nationalities can obtain a free visitors visa on arrival in PNG, including Australian passport holders (as of 2016)

-The PNG Tourism Promotion Authority has a web-site for more information on accommodation and what to see and do around Alotau, Milne Bay Province and Papua New Guinea.
+The PNG Tourism Promotion Authority has a web-site for more information on accommodation and what to see and do around Lae, Morobe Province and Papua New Guinea.

-Milne Bay Province is one of the most crime free provinces in Papua New Guinea.
-Crime rates have fallen dramatically in Papua New Guinea in recent years, however it is advisable to take care, especially in the evening.
-During the day in Alotau town there are no significant risks to personal safety, however it is inadvisable to carry large sums of money or jewellery and large groups should be avoided.
+Crime rates have fallen dramatically in Papua New Guinea in recent years, however it is advisable to take great care, especially in the evening.
+During the day in the Lae CBD area there are no significant risks to personal safety, however it is inadvisable to carry large sums of money or jewellery and large groups should be avoided.
 It is strongly advised not to walk about or drive in the evening.
 Staff at your hotel and PNG delegates will give you the best advice on personal safety.
 Papua New Guineans are generally very friendly, cheerful, polite and hospitable and will go out of their way to ensure visitors have a pleasant experience in PNG.